inspec/inspec/docs-chef-io/content/inspec/matchers.md

 You can use any matcher provided by [RSpec::Expectations](https://relishapp.com/rspec/rspec-expectations/docs); however, these matchers are not [supported by InSpec](/inspec/inspec_and_friends/#rspec).

-See [Test Expectations with Chef InSpec](https://learn.chef.io/courses/course-v1:chef+Inspec101+Perpetual/about) on **Learn Chef** to learn more about InSpec's built-in matchers.
+See [Test Expectations with Chef InSpec](https://learn.chef.io/courses/course-v1:chef+Inspec101+Perpetual/about) on Learn Chef to learn more about Chef InSpec's built-in matchers.

 ## be